Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 6. Add a new Site Page and insert the web part **Azure OpenAI Chat Web Part** into it.

-7. Open the web part settings and configure the required properties.
+7. Open the web part settings and configure the minimal set of required properties as follows:

    - **Client ID: create a user_impersonation app with name=openaiwp**: use the saved App ID, refer to point 4 above.